A new generation of effective core potentials: Selected lanthanides and heavy elements II: Results

 \subsection{Selected $4f$ elements}

 For the $4f$ ccECPs we use the same core choice as in our previous work that included selected lanthanide elements \cite{Haihan2024}, [[Kr]4$d^{10}$].
-This core choice minimizes the number of electrons present in the valence space while at the same time accounts for the effects of $4f$ tails.
-This comes to the forefront in hybridizations of molecular or solid state orbitals as well as in formation of large magnetic moments due to partially filled $f$-shell.
-For these ccECPs we chose to reduce the number of highly ionized states (in the range +3 to +5) in the optimization, as we noticed their inclusion tended to unacceptably bias the overall ccECP quality in bonded environments.
-We note that CRENBL and LANL2 had different cores for Ce and Eu, hence they were not included in the tests.
+This core choice minimizes the number of electrons present in the valence space while at the same time accounting for the effects of $4f$ tails.
+This comes to the forefront in hybridizations of molecular or solid-state orbitals as well as in formation of large magnetic moments due to the partially filled $f$-shell.
+For these ccECPs, we chose to reduce the number of highly ionized states (in the range +3 to +5) in optimization, as we noticed that their inclusion tended to unacceptably bias the overall quality of the ccECP in bonded environments.
+We note that CRENBL and LANL2 had different cores for Ce and Eu, so they were not included in the tests.